-SOP Code Effective Date Summary of Changes and change to 'Participants'; bullet #6: change to Indigenous from Aboriginal; 5.13.1: revision from, 'Researchers have an obligation to disclose to the participant any material incidental findings discovered in the course of research.' to, 'Within the limits of consent provided by the participant researchers shall disclose any material incidental findings discovered in the course of research.'
+SOP Code Effective Date Summary of Changes to 'involving individuals, groups or populations who may be vulnerable in the context of research'; deletion of ' Potentially vulnerable groups' in heading and change to 'Participants'; bullet #6: change to Indigenous from Aboriginal; 5.13.1: revision from, 'Researchers have an obligation to disclose to the participant any material incidental findings discovered in the course of research.' to, 'Within the limits of consent provided by the participant researchers shall disclose any material incidental findings discovered in the course of research.'
+SOP 701.004 , 5.2.2: addition of French 5.6.3 addition of "and dated" as per GCP 4.8.11?
+"Prior to participation in the trial, the subject or the subject's legally acceptable representative should receive a copy of the signed and dated written informed consent form and any other written information provided to the subjects"

 Title Researcher Qualifications and Responsibilities

-SOP Code 801.003
+SOP Code 801.004

-Effective Date 08-Oct-2019
+Effective Date 15-May-2023